ucsf-yu-lab/EVOKE/README.md

 ## Getting Started

+### Initialize Data root folder
+Open the GUI and select Project from the dropdown selection.
+On the same line to the right, press 'Initialize Data Root', select a location to create data folder.
+This folder will hold large video files so make sure the location can handle large files.
+The pipeling_config.YAML will automatically be populated with directory paths to data folders.

 ### Configure the Environment
-Edit the pipeline_config.YAML to set user-specific project directory paths!
+Edit the pipeline_config.YAML to set user-specific files paths!
+If data root is initialized then the data folders should be set already.

 ### Launch the GUI (Recommended)
 The easiest way to run the pipeline is through the GUI.
 This handles background threading so the app doesn't freeze during long analysis runs. [python gui_launcher.py]